Classification of some graded not necessarily associative division algebras I: Introduction

 \section{Introduction}

-We initiate the classification of not necessarily commutative and not necessarily associative division algebras over $\rr$ in which every nonzero element has a left and a right inverse (and thus no zero divisors), but the left and right inverses do not necessarily coincide.
-Accordingly, the inverses are not necessarily two-sided.
-We will recover in the process the complex, quaternion, and octonion division algebras and a new remarkable set of non--commutative and non--associative algebras over the reals.
+We initiate the classification of some not necessarily associative (NNA) division algebras over $\rr$.
+We recover in the process the complex, quaternion, and octonion algebras a set of novel NNA division $\rr$--algebras.
+We use $\z_n:=\z/n\z$.